 Math prerequisite chart: Shows you the prerequisite course(s) you must pass before you can take the next Math course

-Undergraduate course description for CS courses: Contains brief descriptions of CS courses and may help you determine whether a course is interesting to you
+CS course - calendar description: Contains brief descriptions of CS courses and may help you determine whether a course is interesting to you

-Detailed course description: Provides more detailed description, learning objectives, and links to course website for each CS course
+CS course - detailed description: Provides more detailed description, learning objectives, and links to course website for each CS course

 The official degree requirements are in the University Calendar, but can also be found as checklists.